-- 1. Upon completion of installation of a Major Landscape Project, but prior to occupancy or final of the associated grading or building permits, the permit Applicant shall provide the property owner and the District with a Certificate of Completion.
+- 1. Upon completion of installation of a Major Landscape Project, but prior to occupancy or final of the associated grading or building permits, the project Applicant shall provide the property owner and the District with a Certificate of Completion.
 The Certificate of Completion shall comply with the requirements of this Rule. - 2.
-The Certificate of Completion shall include all of the following: - a.
-Project information; - b.
-Certification for installation of the landscape planting and irrigation; - c.
-The proposed irrigation schedule; - d.
-An Irrigation Audit conducted by a Certified Landscape Irrigation Auditor.
-The audit shall not be conducted by the person who designed and/or installed the landscape. - e.
-The proposed schedule for landscape planting and irrigation maintenance; and

-- f.
-Verification of implementing recommendations of the Soils Management Report. - 3.
+The Certificate of Completion shall include all of the following: - (a) Project information;

+- (b) Certification for installation of the landscape planting and irrigation; - (c) The proposed irrigation schedule; - (d) An Irrigation Audit conducted by a Certified Landscape Irrigation Auditor.
+The audit shall not be conducted by the person who designed and/or installed the landscape. - (e) The proposed Landscape and Irrigation Maintenance Schedule; and - (f) Verification of implementing recommendations of the Soils Management Report. - 3.
 The Certificate of Completion shall be signed by either the person or entity who signed the Landscape Design Plan, the person or entity who signed the Irrigation Design Plan, or the licensed Landscape Contractor who installed the landscape. - 4.
 If minor changes were made during installation, Record Drawing or As-Built Plans shall be included with the certification.
 Record Drawing or As-Built Plans must be in conformance with this Rule. - 5.
-If significant changes were made during installation, the project shall require an amendment to the approved Major Landscape Package as required by this Rule. - 6.
+If significant changes such as an increase in the size of the Landscape Area or any change in the plant species to a higher water use species were made during installation, the project shall require an amendment to the approved Major Landscape Package as required by this Rule. - 6.
 A copy of the approved form for the Certificate of Completion can be found in the Landscape Manual. - 7.
 A Certificate of Completion shall not be accepted by the District unless it is complete and meets all the requirements of this Rule. - 8.
 The District shall approve or deny the Certificate of Completion.
 If the Certificate of Completion is denied, the District shall provide the project Applicant with the opportunity to make correction(s).
-Decisions to deny a Certificate of Completion are appealable decisions. - O. Inspection Requirements.
+Decisions to deny a Certificate of Completion are appealable decisions.

+O. Inspection Requirements.
 Prior to the final of grading or building permits associated with Major and Minor Landscape Projects subject to the provisions of this Rule, inspection by the District or its designated agent to verify compliance with the approved Landscape Package shall be required.